-- A. Three copies of System Maintenance Manual. - B. Five copies of snow removal guidelines for areas covered by Warranty. - C. Final executed Warranty.
+- A. Three copies of System Maintenance Manual. - B. Snow removal guidelines for areas covered by Warranty. - C. Final executed Warranty.

 - A. Manufacturer's Qualifications: Owner retains right to reject any manufacturer. - 1.
 Evidence of acceptable previous work on WALKER-designed projects.
 If none, so state. - 2.
 Evidence of financial stability acceptable to Engineer/Architect. - 3.
 Listing of 20 or more projects completed with submitted system, to include: - a.
 Name and location of project. - b.
 Type of system applied. - c.
-On-Site contact with phone number.

-- B. Manufacturer's technical representative, acceptable to Engineer/Architect, shall be on site during surface preparation and initial stages of installation. - C. Installer's Qualifications: Owner retains right to reject any manufacturer. - 1.
-Evidence of compliance with Summary article paragraph "A single installer. . ." - 2.
-Evidence that installer has successfully performed or has qualified staff who have successfully performed at least 5 verifiable years of installations similar to those involved in this Contract, and minimum 10 projects with submitted system. - 3.
-Listing of 5 or more installations in climate and size similar to this Project performed by installer's superintendent. - D. Testing Agency: Independent testing laboratory employed by Owner and acceptable to Engineer/Architect. - E. Certifications - 1.
-Traffic coating shall satisfy current National Volatile Organic Compound (VOC) Emission Standards for Architectural Coatings. - 2.
-Licensing/certification document from manufacturer that confirms system installer is a licensed/certified applicator for the manufacturer and is legally licensed to perform work in the state this project is being constructed. - 3.
+On-Site contact with phone number. - B. Manufacturer's technical representative, acceptable to Engineer/Architect, shall be on site during surface preparation and initial stages of installation. - C. Installer's Qualifications: Owner retains right to reject any manufacturer. - 1.
+Evidence of compliance with Summary article paragraph "A single installer. . . "

+- 2. Evidence that installer has successfully performed or has qualified staff who have successfully performed at least 5 verifiable years of installations similar to those involved in this Contract, and minimum 10 projects with submitted system. - 3.
+Listing of 5 or more installations in climate and size similar to this Project performed by installer's superintendent. - D. Testing Agency: Independent testing laboratory employed by Owner and acceptable to Engineer/Architect.

+E. Certifications

+- 1. Licensing/certification document from manufacturer that confirms system installer is a licensed/certified applicator for the manufacturer and is legally licensed to perform work in the state this project is being constructed. - 2.
 Licensing/certification agreement shall include following information: - a.
 Applicator's financial responsibility for warranty burden under agreement terms. - b.
 Manufacturer's financial responsibility for warranty burden under agreement terms. - c.
 Process for dispute settlement between manufacturer and applicator in case of system failures where cause is not evident or cannot be assigned. - d.
 Authorized signatures for both Applicator Company and Manufacturer. - e.
 Commencement date of agreement and expiration date (if applicable).